 What if you want to store your LUT files in a different folder?
 In my opinion, it makes sense to organize your LUTs in a way that suits your workflow.
 Here's how you can set a custom Resolve LUTs folder:

 Yes, DaVinci Resolve comes with a collection of free LUTs that you can use right away.
 These are pre-installed and can be found in the LUTs folder within the software.
-In addition, there are many online resources where you can download free LUTs specifically designed for DaVinci Resolve.
+In addition, there are many online resources where you can not only download LUTs, but also pre-color graded footage.

 Absolutely!
 There are numerous LUTs available for DaVinci Resolve.
 Whether you're looking for cinematic looks, vintage styles, or specific color corrections, you'll find a wide variety of LUTs tailored for DaVinci Resolve.
 Some are free, while others might be available for purchase from professional colorists and filmmakers.